prussyuval/jira-board-action/README.md

 #### channel (optional, default: '#general')
 The Slack channel name where notifications will be sent.

-#### jira-github-map (optional, default: '')
-Map Jira account IDs to Slack user IDs.
-For example, "JohnDoe->UABCDEFGH,JohnDoe123->UABCDEFGI".
-This mapping helps mention the right Slack users.

-#### message-template (optional, default: 'Hey {mention}, the Jira issue "{title}" is waiting for your review: {url}')
-Customize the message template used for notifications.
-You can use placeholders like {mention}, {title}, and {url} to personalize the messages.

-### message-title-template (optional, default: '*Reminder of {issues_length} issues:*')
-Customize the message title template used for notifications.
-You can use placeholders like {issues_length} to personalize the message titles.

 #### jira-username (required)
 Your Jira username.